colebrookson/sea-lice-sr/docs/data-cleaning-notes.md

 ## Farm Data

+### Current Questions:

+1) Gary Marty data has data in 2000-2002 that includes measurements of fish >600 days at sea with no counts and counts right after treatments.
+Should both of those be included?
+Keeping them in for now but want clarification.

 **Dates:** The data as they come, have a number of actual dates (including day) but those only extend back to 2020.
 Previous to that, we only have month and year data.
 It's possible to come up with a day (to have a full date) but that would be fully a guess. *Is this worth it?*

 ## Relating Lice Data